ishandandekar/Churnobyl/README.md

 - [ ] Test out how you can upload data from python to AWS S3 bucket. [link for yt video](https://www.youtube.com/watch?v=vXiZO1c5Sk0)
 - [ ] Look into [Hopsworks](https://docs.hopsworks.ai/3.4/concepts/mlops/registry/) for model registry and deployment
 - [ ] https://www.youtube.com/watch?v=XEZ7Hx2NrO8 & https://stackoverflow.com/questions/62664183/mlflow-find-model-version-with-best-metric-using-python-code
-- [x] https://aws.amazon.com/blogs/compute/deploying-machine-learning-models-with-serverless-templates/.
-DOES NOT WORK FFS
+- [x] https://aws.amazon.com/blogs/compute/deploying-machine-learning-models-with-serverless-templates/ DOES NOT WORK FFS
 - [ ] Try another way to package model so that one program downloads the best transformer and predictor and another script just with inference/prediction function this then gets packged into a Docker image.
 - [x] Modify code in a way that even params for the models are taken from the `.yaml` itself.
 UPDATE THE CODE!, see [code](https://github.com/ishandandekar/misc/blob/main/model_trainerEngine/main.py)
 - [x] Modify hyparams to be taken from yaml rather getting hardcoded from the program.
 This is a much awaited feature
 - [x] Use Strategy pattern to modify data loaders using `.yaml` configuration itself
 - [ ] Incorporate newly developed data loading and model training/tuning logic engines in the code.
 For ref [data code](https://github.com/ishandandekar/misc/tree/main/data_loaderEngine) and [model training/tuning](https://github.com/ishandandekar/misc/tree/main/model_trainerEngine)
+- [ ] Write `exceptions.py` maybe for better error catching
+- [ ] Rename `pipeline.py` to `engine.py`? maybe
+- [ ] Write func to validate `.yaml` conf
 - [ ] Another idea is to setup a new separate repository for flagged data and monitoring, this could make things easier for api deployment as well as maintenence.
 - [ ] Refer the [prototype](./temp/predict_prototype.py) for the API
 - [ ] Look into EKS cluster to display monitoring